Listen here, or read below.

 Fortnite.
 The global gaming phenomenon.
-Love it or hate it, it appears here to stay.
+Love it or hate it, it appears to be here to stay.
 Personally, I don't like it, yet my kids and some of my friends love it.
-Let me say that the fact I don't like Fortnite doesn't make it wrong – it's just my opinion – in the same way I don't like blue cheese, or sandals – lots of people do, it's just my personal preference.
+Let me say that the fact I don't like Fortnite doesn't make it wrong – it's just my opinion, in the same way I don't like blue cheese, or sandals – lots of people do, it's just my personal preference.

 And this is the point of this article.
-What I thought would be 'just another novelty' is here to stay.
-Is Digital Transformation the same?
+What I thought would be just another novelty, turned out to be here to stay.
+Is digital transformation the same?

-I've read a lot of articles recently on digital transformation and they are saying the same thing: it's about developing a digital culture, the digital revolution starts from the leadership team, and talent needs to be developed to meet the changing needs of the organisation.
+I've read a lot of articles recently on digital transformation and they are saying the same thing: it's about developing a digital culture.
+The digital revolution starts with the leadership team, and talent needs to be developed to meet the changing needs of the organisation.

-So, DT – An Enduring Need or Just Here for a Fortnite?
+So, digital transformation: an enduring need or just here for a Fortnite?
 Definitely an enduring need.

 Thank you for reading this article.
 If you would like to discuss how to fill the hole between learning and strategic goals, please get in contact: QAL.email@example.com

 About QA Group